cyberbotics/webots-doc/automobile/sumo-interface.md

 - `width`: Defines the width of the `Display`.
 - `height`: Defines the height of the `Display`.
-- `zoom`: Defines the sooming factor that will make SUMO automatically zoom in/out at startup.
+- `zoom`: Defines the zooming factor that will make SUMO automatically zoom in/out at startup.
-- `refreshRate`: Defines the refresh rate of the display in in milliseconds.
+- `refreshRate`: Defines the refresh rate of the display in milliseconds.
-- `fitSize`: If the current size of the SUMO window is bigger than the resolution defines by the `width` and `height` fields, only the center of the view will be visible in the `Display`.
+- `fitSize`: If the current size of the SUMO window is bigger than the resolution defined by the `width` and `height` fields, only the center of the view will be visible in the `Display`.
 On the opposite, if the SUMO window is smaller than the resolution, the image will not entirely fill it.
-If `fitSize` is set to TRUE, the image will be automatically rescaled, in that case the width / height aspect ratio may not be respected depending on the SUMO window size.
+If `fitSize` is set to `TRUE`, the image will be automatically rescaled, in that case the width / height aspect ratio may not be respected depending on the SUMO window size.

 ## Plugin mechanism

-In addition to the `sumo_supervisor` controller arguments, the plugin mechanism can be used to extend the interface.
+In addition to the PROTO parameters, the plugin mechanism can be used to extend the interface.
 The plugin should be written in python, be in the same folder as the SUMO network files, and should implement the `SumoSupervisorPlugin` class with the two following entry-point functions:

 ```python
 class SumoSupervisorPlugin: